napari/docs/docs/tutorials/fundamentals/installation.md

 # OR
 pip install "napari[pyside2]"  # for PySide2
 ```

+*(On arm64 macOS, it is the availability of wheels for these Qt5 backends via pip
+that is the problem.
+If you provide the backend, for example via conda from conda-forge,
+then you can `pip install napari`, but without the `[all]`.)*

 ```{note}
 If you switch backends, it's a good idea to `pip uninstall` the one